Ben Ezra Synagogue: A Historic Gem in the Heart of Old Cairo

 Origins and Construction

-Ben Ezra Synagogue is believed to have been established in the 9th century when Abraham Ben Ezra, a wealthy Jewish scholar and religious leader from Jerusalem, purchased a Coptic church and converted it into a synagogue.
-Over the centuries, the structure underwent several renovations, the most notable being in 1892 when it was rebuilt in a basilica style while retaining its original floor plan.
+Ben Ezra Synagogue is believed to have been established in the 9th century when Abraham Ben Ezra purchased a Coptic church and converted it into a synagogue.
+Over the centuries, the structure underwent several renovations, the most notable in 1892.
+Its historical layering mirrors the surrounding evolution of Coptic Cairo.

 A Center of Jewish Learning and Community

-For centuries, Ben Ezra was a vibrant center of Jewish religious and intellectual life in Cairo.
-It housed Torah scrolls, hosted important festivals, and served as a meeting place for Cairo’s Jewish elite.
-Scholars, rabbis, and merchants would gather here to pray, study, and share news of the Jewish diaspora.
+For generations, Ben Ezra served as a vibrant center of Jewish religious and intellectual life in Cairo.
+Scholars, merchants, and community leaders gathered here to study, worship, and discuss matters affecting the Jewish diaspora.

 Architectural Features of Ben Ezra Synagogue